Version 1.0 - April the 15th, 2002

 You can profile your XQuery queries to identify the performance

-tree view and a Hotspots view.
+Tree view and a Hotspots view.
 The profiling information can be saved to XML or HTML

-Profiling is available only for the Saxon XQuery processor
+Profiling is available only for the Saxon XQuery processor that

-which is bundled with <oXygen/>.
+is bundled with oXygen.

 Schema Components View